O'Shaughnessy trending value investment strategy

-Don’t worry if this looks intimidating, in the screener we do all these calculations for you.
-You can find all the companies that fit this investment strategy with a few mouse clicks.
+Don’t worry if this looks intimidating, in the Quant Investing stock screener we do all the calculations for you.
+This means you can find all the companies that fit this investment strategy with a few mouse clicks.

 Part 2 - What is momentum?

 The second part of the trending value strategy is to buy companies with the largest six month stock price increase, this is also called stock price momentum.

-A momentum strategy simply means buying stocks with the highest past price appreciation over a certain time period.
+A momentum strategy simply means buying stocks with the highest past price increase over a certain time period.